wallarm/product-documentation/docs/latest/fast/poc/examples/circleci-cimode.md

 The result of security testing will be displayed in CircleCI interface.

-![!The result of running FAST node in testing mode][fast-example-result]
+![The result of running FAST node in testing mode][fast-example-result]

 ## More Examples